rvkrish/AmenitizCrazyShop/README.md

 - Incrementing the quantity of existing products in the cart.
 - Updating the price and quantity of cart items.

-The `Cart` model has several key functionalities this is a non active record model:
+The `Cart` model has several key functionalities.
+This is a nonactive record model:

 - Adding Products to the Cart
 - Emptying the Cart.